rapsspider/RAPICache/README.md

 This application allow you to cache the result of request from an API.

-It's commented in french and was done for League Of Legends Api.
+It's commented in french.

+## How to use it ?

+Just rename config.default.php to config.php and edit routes.php.